tc39/proposal-function-implementation-hiding/README.md

 console.assert(foo.length === 0);
 ```

+Because it is already possible to do and it would not be universally desirable for the target use cases of the `"hide source"` directive, this behaviour is not included with the directive(s).
 See discussion on this topic in [#2](https://github.com/domenic/proposal-function-implementation-hiding/issues/2).

 ### How does this affect devtools or other methods of inspecting a function's implementation details?